ReactiveSets/toubkal/README.md

 Other Classes && methods  | Short Description
 --------------------------|------------------------------------------------
-Client assets             | Sets to ease assembly of minified files for clients HTTP_Router               | Efficiently route HTTP requests using base URLs Lazy_Logger               | Logger controlled by queries using '<=' operator
+Lap_Timer                 | Helps calulate time difference between events, used by loggers Console_Logger            | Logger to console.log() with timestamps and lap lines Client assets             | Sets to ease assembly of minified files for clients HTTP_Router               | Efficiently route HTTP requests using base URLs Lazy_Logger               | Logger controlled by queries using '<=' operator